cplan85/cplan85/README.md

 <h3 align="left">About Me:</h3>

-- 🔭 I just graduated from the <b>Frontend Angular Bootcamp</b> at the IT Academy of BCN Activa.
+- 🔭 I graduated from the <b>Frontend Angular Bootcamp</b> at the IT Academy of BCN Activa - Oct 2022.
 Check out my [Final Project Here](https://github.com/cplan85/Sprint9-Events-App)!

 - 🛠 Currently a member of the Frontend Angular Team working on the [IT Academy Business Assitant Project - Barcelona Activa](https://github.com/IT-Academy-BCN/BusinessAssistantBCN-frontend2)